caitlynbakery/theta_concept_5/README.md

 ## Issues

-I implemented an IconButton to display the last thumbnail when the camera is in image mode.
-I created a variable inside of the State called `showImage` that is set to true inside of the `GetPictureEvent`.
-If the `showImage` variable is true and there is a `fileUrl`, the application is supposed to display the thumbnail image.
+An IconButton displays the last thumbnail for an image.
+The variable inside of the State called `showImage` is set to true inside of the `GetPictureEvent`.
+If the `showImage` variable is true and there is a `fileUrl`, the application is intended to display the thumbnail image.

 ```dart
    return Expanded(